CARA-ch/ch-emed-epr/input/pagecontent/document_pmlc.md

 ## Specifications

+This document contains aggregated entries.
+For more information about aggregation, please read [the dedicated page](aggregation.html).

 ### Authors

 1. Last intervening author: represents the author of the last entry (of any kind) in the treatment.